VivianBass/GeneFamilies/doc/package_description.md

 - **Special Out-Paralogs**: Cross-species paralogs that retain conserved functions, closely resembling orthologs but from ancient duplications.

-# Algorythm, distinguishing between the groups
+# Algorythm, distinguishing between gene groups

+- key parameters the algorythm evaluates or considers:
 - similratity score
 - overlapp

-- orthofinder phylogeny tree,
+- phylogenic trees, newick trees (for example from Orthofinder)

-- dublication or speciatio o
+- dublication or speciation events

-- at which leaf to start with algo, leaf as nodes
+- Flybase syntenic relationchips

+- Cactus Bioinformatics tool

+- harmonic means on similarity scores

-- basicall all vs all ?? dublication speciation, how orthofinder does tree?
+- could we basically also apply all vs all ??
-- how many pairwise comparisons overall, comparisons per leaf/node etc
-- distribution of gene pairs (genegrou , and overall gene pairs
-- pair of genes can only belong to one group
 - the protein genes can belong to multiple groups (from 5 groups + tandems)
-- newick trees , phylogenie
-- harmonic mean son similarity scores, treshhold?

-The bioinformatics tool Cactus (sometimes referred to as "Kaktus") is a reference-free genome alignment software that constructs "cactus graphs" to align whole genomes.

-- Syntenic something flybase

-- jaccobi matrix
+- startting from a specific leaf/node

+- distribution of gene pairs, and overall gene pairs

+# Harmonic mean

+The harmonic mean is a statistical measure used to average rates or ratios, giving more weight to smaller values, making it suitable for data where each point's contribution is part of a whole.
+In bioinformatics, it is applied in sequence alignment scoring, estimating effective population size, assessing microbial diversity, calculating the F1 score in machine learning, and averaging evolutionary or mutation rates.
+It is preferred over the arithmetic mean in contexts where low values significantly impact the overall result, providing a more balanced and realistic estimate.

 **Expression-Vector-Space Analysis Summary**